 Furthermore, you can stay informed about all De Balie recordings and live streams by subscribing to their Vimeo channel, which you can reach by clicking here.

-This debate forms part of the Forum on European Culture, taking place in Amsterdam from the 31st May-3rd June.
+This debate forms part of the Forum on European Culture, which took place in Amsterdam from the 31st May-3rd June 2018.

 You can find out more about the forum and access a full programme, by clicking here and visiting our event page.

 To find out more about the other Time to Talk debate which featured at the 2018 edition of the forum, click here.